 I love doing my Black Friday shopping at Kohl’s, due to the stackable coupons, Kohl’s cash, and that their deals start the Sunday before Black Friday (I am NOT going to a store on Thanksgiving!).
 So, last year I bought the biggest air fryer I could find from Kohl’s – which was this 6qt NuWave ItDigital.
 It costs $149 new, it was on sale for $99, plus 15% off, plus $15 back in Kohl’s cash.
 So, in the end I was out about $70 for it.
+You can also find it on Amazon here for $129.
 Often I get asked if a 6qt is big enough for my family of 7, and it is.
 6 qt is the same size as my family-sized crock pot.
 I have loved it – easy to use thanks to lots of buttons and presets.
 Air fryers are pretty easy to clean – just dump the leftover oil in the trash and then fill the tray, with the basket still in it, with hot soapy water.
 Spray down and wipe clean after soaking for a few hours or over night.
 I do not clean it after every use, same as any restaurant that reuses their cooking oil.
 You decide if that works for you or not.

 Air Fryer vs. Oven vs. Pan Frying

 First, let’s compare it to the traditional methods of cooking – oven roasting and pan frying.
 Is the air fryer really better for everything – or are there times traditional methods are better??